 Clayton Sickbert, 8, of Holland, relaxes in a cattle trough while Mark McAninch, 9, of St. Henry, and his brother, Gus, 5, watch from inside the beef barn at the Dubois County 4-H Fairgrounds in Bretzville, Indiana.
 Mark and Gus then joined Clayton in the trough, the boys calling it their "Cowboy Jacuzzi," after a friend, Jacob Tempel, 10, called it such.

-Spencer County Sheriff, Kelli Reinke works alongside other area officers in an active-shooting training simulation in an abandoned building on June, 3, 2019 in St. Meinrad, Indiana.
+Spencer County Sheriff, Kelli Reinke works alongside other area officers in an active-shooting training simulation in an abandoned building in St. Meinrad, Indiana.
 Reinke, the first elected female sheriff in Spencer County, has had to overcome stereotypes about females being capable and competent within the police force.
 "There's still some people that feel women don't belong in this profession.
 I had this older guy say, 'Well Missy, what do you want to do something so dangerous for?'
 I tried to explain to him that I've been out working [in the police force] for 16 years already.
 All you can do is do your job, and however they see you, they see you," Reinke said.

 Grace Alexander, 3, of Huntingburg, runs around in circles during the beginning of recess at Holland elementary school in Holland, Indiana.
 Grace has nystagmus — a vision impairment also known as “dancing eyes.”
 It affects her depth perception, making crowded areas — like a playground — feel chaotic and stressful.